CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - Total number of requests (this ignores clearing)
     - Total # of errors logged (this ignores clearing)
     - Last response time
     - Timeout – when true, the last response time exceeded the timeout limit.

+### Command Line & Service Monitor API
+- The command line application described above will have corresponding API calls to the Service Monitor daemon that could also be called by future OS components.
+These are accessed by using the `write` syscall to make a request to the service monitor and `read` to read a response.

+### Service Start (legacy/old-style daemons)
+- Use rust standard library to build a command that starts the daemon.
+Once it is started, the Service Manager does not need to do anything.

+### Service Start (new-style daemons)
+- Same as legacy, but the file descriptor for the new daemon is recorded by the SM to reference later.

 ## Service Registry
 - Uses and Flows